-The Bride (You!) – Carrying a bouquet dates back to ancient times, when brides would carry bouquets of herbs and spices to ward off evil spirits and any bad luck.
-Later, in the Victorian era, these traditions developed to include flower color meanings, like white representing purity and orange, happiness and fertility.
-Nowadays, brides often choose bouquets based on their likes or their wedding theme or style.
-Being a flower company, we think the bridal bouquet is something pretty special…the ultimate accessory for your big day.
-It should represent you and your wedding![Sources – Green and White Garden Bouquet, Modern Blue Bouquet, Vintage Succulent Bouquet, Colorful Bridal Bouquet]
+Carrying a bridal bouquet dates back to ancient times, when brides would carry bouquets of herbs and spices to ward off evil spirits and any bad luck.
+Later, in the Victorian era, these traditions developed to reflect flower color meanings.
+For example, white (representing purity) and orange (representing happiness and fertility) became popular choices.

-The Groom – Most grooms will wear a boutonniere that matches the style or color of the bridal bouquet.
+Most grooms will wear a boutonniere that matches the style or color of the bridal bouquet.
 While a rose or calla lily is a classic choice, many grooms are getting more creative with their boutonnieres and are wearing something a bit more personal.
-For a Rustic wedding, try using succulents or a small bunch of greenery.
-Having a Vintage or Romantic affair?
-Try a boutonniere of lamb’s ear and a scabiosa pod.
-Billy Balls have also been a popular choice for grooms recently since they are modern, fun and not “too girly”!
-The boutonniere should be pinned on his left lapel.[Sources – Billy Ball and Succulent Boutonniere, Lamb’s Ear and Scabiosa Boutonniere]